 Old Port, beach, and small vessel moorings.

-The Parrog has a long history within the boating world.
+Parrog and Parrog Beach have a long history within the boating world.
 Originally created to serve as a port it still has some of its history visible.
 There is a lime kiln remaining along with some of the original quay walls.
 An old warehouse now houses the Boat Club, a members only club that has changing rooms, shower facilities and a bar.
 The Boat Club also now has a non members bar.

 The river at the Parrog is now far too shallow to house anything bigger than recreational and small fishing boats, and the sandbar at The Cwm can make for some interesting navigational experiences depending on the tidal situation.